main banner

 Lyneham and 301 Ferry Training Unit, 14/Jan/1944.

--- During this early 1944 posting to RAF Lyneham, he delivered a number of Mosquito aircraft from the UK to North Africa and it is assumed this brought him to Cairo where he was pictured at the pyramids.
-The names of the other airmen, another pilot and two navigators.
+During this early 1944 posting to RAF Lyneham, he delivered a number of Mosquito aircraft from the UK to North Africa and it is assumed this brought him to Cairo where he was pictured at the Pyramids.
+The names of the other airmen, another pilot and two navigators were not recorded on the photo.
 Gordon is the man standing in the middle of the group.

 G H Proctor Cairo